 Schmoll noted that she valued the opportunity to travel to India for the YCO competition.

 “I have always wanted to go to India and am so glad to have had the chance to go to a beautiful country full of life and do what I love – cook!
 I also had the joy of meeting so many other students and mentors from different countries and forming life-long friendships,” she said.
 “Everything leading up to the competition has benefited my career – coming to training days with a good attitude, having to be organized, learning new skill sets, as well as managing time.”

 Schmoll’s accomplishment marked the second consecutive year that a student from Niagara College graced the podium at the Young Chef Olympiad.
 Last year, the competition was won Daniella Germond – a St. Catharines resident who was then a culinary student at the College as well as a member of Junior Culinary Team Canada.

-Niagara College offers more than 100 diploma, bachelor degree and advanced level programs, as well as more than 600 credit, vocational and general interest Continuing Education courses. www.niagaracollege.ca
+Niagara College offers more than 100 diploma, bachelor degree and advanced level programs, as well as more than 600 credit, vocational and general interest Part-Time Studies courses. www.niagaracollege.ca

 For additional information, please visit:

 905 641-2252 ext.
 4330